Virginia Institute of Marine Science

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Feeley, J., Wass, M. L. 1971.
 The distribution and ecology of the Gammaridea (Crustacea : Amphipoda) of the lower Chesapeake estuaries.
-Special Papers in Marine Science no.2, Virginia Institute of Marine Science, College of William& Mary. http://doi.org/10.21220/V5H01D
+Special Papers in Marine Science no.2, Virginia Institute of Marine Science, College of William and Mary. http://doi.org/10.21220/V5H01D